MacroUniverse/Go-Solver/README.md

 * If any other child of one node is good, or if the best children of both nodes are fair, then the two nodes can be solved and scored.
 * If the best children of both nodes are both bad or one bad one fair, neither node will have a solution (thus, not all situations have a solution!).
 Who enter the ko node first will have a worse result comparing to entering second.

+### Flipped Ko
+* A flipped Ko is a same situation in the upstream of a node, with the colors of all stones flipped.
+* A flipped ko is when the player creating a same situation for himself.
+* For now I'm assuming all flipped ko are trivial and checking for non-trivial case.

 ### General Ko
 * A ko (a ko loop with 2 or more nodes) is called a trivial ko if all it's node are solvable.
 Otherwise, it is called a non-trivial ko.
 * There are three kinds of child: solvable child, ko link and ko child (a child that is a ko node).
 A forbidden child is not a child.